Nepal Solukhumbu Sundar Peak 5000m and Sumna Pass 5400m

 Cho Oyu

-The peak next to Sumna Pass (nameless)
+The peak south of the Sumna Pass (nameless).

 Lunag 1